milagrofrost/proxmox-packer-cilium-bgp-cloudflare-zero-trust-openwrt-adguard-dns-lets-encrypt-k8s-homelab-of-doom/README.md

 If you see any issues with the documentation, please create an issue 🐛 or a pull request 🛠️.
 I'm always looking to improve my documentation 📚 and code 💻.
 I'm also open to suggestions 💡 on how to improve the documentation and code.
 I'm always looking to learn new things and new ways to do things. 📖✨

 ⚠️ **Disclaimer**: This is not a production-ready setup. ⚙️ This is a homelab setup. 🏠 I'm not responsible for any issues or trauma 💥 that arise from using this setup in a production environment.
 Use at your own risk. 🚨

 # Video Walkthrough 📹

 [Overly detailed run though of this deployment](https://www.youtube.com/watch?v=gD1FABxaHek)

+Comes with a handful of issues that I had to troubleshoot.
+This could be a good resource for you if you run into the same issues.
+I also go over some of the basics of Kubernetes and Cilium setup.

 # 🏠 Homelab K8S Cluster with Cilium and Cloudflare 🛡️